Place of Origin: Earth

 At the age of 13, Charlotte was able to attend a Starfleet Command conference on exploration.
 The conference had been taking place aboard Starbase 6, her father's station at the time.
 Despite the darkening mood of the time, several key officials, including Fleet Admiral Jonathan Archer, had advocated for sticking to Starfleet's better angels.
 Charlotte had considered the elderly admiral a personal hero even before the meeting, and having actually gotten to meet him only strengthened her resolve to get her own command.

 For several months, Charlotte left Starbase 6 to do a brief shadowing tour aboard the USS Charon.
 The CO was a close friend of her father's and she was able to shadow numerous departments to help decide what direction she would pursue during her academic career.
+She was also able to experience life away from the shadow of her father for a little while.

 She found she had a knack for piloting and soon become one of the top pilots of her graduating class.
 She gained certifications in several smaller craft, before seeking out helm officer training.